Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Extensions and complements

 Integrating this bound therefore gives

-which would yield a strict improvement on Theorem \ref{thm:main} (note that there is no loss of generality in sorting the rows of $(b_{ij})$ to minimize the quantity $\max_{ij}|b_{ij}|\sqrt{\log i}$).
-We do not know of any mechanism, however, that would give rise to such inequalities, and it is possible that the apparent sharpness of the quantity $\EE\max_i\|Xe_i\|$ is simply due to the fact that it is of the same order as the bound of Theorem~\ref{thm:main} in most natural examples.
+which would yield a strict improvement on Theorem~\ref{teomain}.
+[Note that there is no loss of generality in sorting the rows of $(b_{ij})$ to minimize the term $\max_{ij}\llvert b_{ij}\rrvert \sqrt{\log i}$.]
+We do not know of any mechanism, however, that would give rise to such inequalities, and it is possible that the apparent sharpness of the quantity $\EE\max_i\llVert Xe_i\rrVert $ is simply due to the fact that it is of the same order as the bound of Theorem~\ref{teomain} in most natural examples.
 Regardless, it does not appear that our method of proof could be adapted to give rise to inequalities of this form. \end{rem}

-\begin{rem} The conclusion of Corollary~\ref{cor:simplelower} relies in an essential manner on the Gaussian nature of the entries.
+\begin{rem} The conclusion of Corollary~\ref{corsimplelower} relies heavily on the Gaussian nature of the entries.
 When the distributions of the entries are bounded, for example, it is possible that our bounds are no longer sharp.
-This issue will be discussed further in Section~\ref{sec:rad} below in the context of Rademacher matrices. \end{rem}
+This issue will be discussed further in Section~\ref{secrad} below in the context of Rademacher matrices. \end{rem}